Seymour Hersh: The New York Times

-In 1981, an article by Hersh in The New York Times Magazine described how former CIA agents Edwin Wilson and Frank Terpil had worked with Muammar Gaddafi, the leader of Libya, to illegally export explosives and train his troops for terrorism.
+In 1981, a New York Times Magazine article by Hersh described how former CIA agents Edwin Wilson and Frank Terpil had worked with Libyan leader Muammar Gaddafi to illegally export explosives and train his troops for terrorism.
 Hersh reported that the CIA had given the pair tacit approval to oversee the sale of American technology.
-The story was followed up by Gerth at the Times through 1982, prompting reforms at the agency.
+Gerth followed up on the story at the Times through 1982, prompting reforms at the agency.